secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 ### secureCodeBox setup
 (General setup instructions can be found [here](https://www.securecodebox.io/docs/getting-started/installation))

+At first, we install the operator and a scanner:
 ```bash
 # Install the operator
 helm repo add secureCodeBox https://charts.securecodebox.io